emann615/Investigating-with-Splunk/README.md

 **Q2) On one of the infected hosts, the adversary was successful in creating a backdoor user.
 What is the new username?**

 Use the following search query: `index=main EventID="4720"`
-* The 4720 event ID indicates a new user account was created.
+* The 4720 EventID indicates a new user account was created.

 One event is returned in the results, and it shows the user **A1berto** was created on the **Micheal.Beaven** host.